 - 1. Formal Complaint - 2.
 Notice of Allegations to the Parties - 3.
 Investigation (up to 90 University days) - 4.
 Review of gathered evidence (10 University days) - 5.
 Investigative Report (Review by Parties at least 10 University days before hearing) - 6.
 Pre-hearing Conference (at least 2 days prior to hearing) - 7.
-Disciplinary Hearing (within 1 month of the Investigative Report being completed) - 8.
+Disciplinary Hearing (attempted within 1 month of the Investigative Report being completed) - 8.
 Appeal if any (Appeal must be filed within 7 University days of hearing decision delivery & 14 University days for appellate review

 Executive Memorandum 38: Section J (p.
-21)
+21) and Executive Memorandum 39: Section J (p.
+18)

 In all University disciplinary proceedings regarding sexual misconduct, the process will rely on the "preponderance of the evidence" standard, meaning the greater weight of the evidence presented regarding the alleged misconduct.
-Greater weight of the evidence is not determined by the number of witnesses who testify concerning a disputed fact, but is the amount of evidence which on the whole, and when fairly and impartially considered, provides an impression that the misconduct more likely to have taken place than not.
+Greater weight of the evidence is not determined by the number of witnesses who testify concerning a disputed fact, but is the amount of evidence which on the whole, and when fairly and impartially considered, provides an impression that the misconduct was more likely to have taken place than not.
 If the evidence concerning a disputed fact is evenly balanced, or if it leans in favor of the accused, then the University will have failed to meet the required burden of proof (Executive Memorandum 38: Section C.15 (p.
 6); Section J.7.d.xviii (p.
-33)).
+33) and Executive Memorandum 39: Section C.15 (p.
+7); Section J.7.d.xviii (p.30)).